 Save the date!
-The Bay Area’s biggest celebration of creativity and critical thought is back at the San Francisco Public Library’s Main Branch!
+The Bay Area’s biggest celebration of creativity and critical thought is back at San Francisco’s Main Public Library!

 This year’s edition brings together dozens of local cultural organizations, leading thinkers and artists to contemplate the theme “More?”
 In a world driven by the logic of growth, what does it mean to have “more”?
 What do we need “more” of: More material abundance, connection, creativity?
 More justice?
 More joy?
 Can we share “more”— and can we sustain it?
 Will “more” ever be enough?

-Join the Villa Albertine San Francisco alongside with its coproducers KQED, SFMOMA and the San Francisco Public Library for another inspiring marathon of talks, performances, food, art and collective imagination.
+Join the Villa Albertine San Francisco, KQED, SFMOMA, and the San Francisco Public Library, along with artistic curating partner Circuit Network, for another inspiring marathon of talks, performances, food, art and collective imagination.